 But like I said, I can help.
 If you follow the steps I outline below, you may convince at least some of these people!
 At the very least, they will take you more seriously.

-Step 1: know the science
+Step 1: know the “science”

-As Sun Tzu once said, “if you know the enemy and know yourself, you need not fear the result of a hundred battles.”
+The general Sun Tzu once said, “if you know the enemy and know yourself, you need not fear the result of a hundred battles.”